-The clinical research and development costs may decrease going forward with the completion of the Phase I/II S. aureus Bacteremia study and as we enter the maintenance phase of the FDA pivotal phase III mCRC trial.
-Although, expenses could increase due to potential marketing approval of our lead product candidate in Europe and related commercialization costs, as well as, the potential of pursuing advanced clinical studies in various indications.
+The clinical research and development costs may decrease going forward with the completion of all clinical studies to date.
+Although, expenses could increase due to the potential of pursuing advanced clinical studies in various indications.

 Based on the results of our preclinical studies, we anticipate that we will select drug candidates and research projects for further development on an ongoing basis in response to their preclinical and clinical success and commercial potential.
 For research and development candidates in early stages of development, it is premature to estimate when material net cash inflows from these projects might occur.